'Do not consume' water advisory lifted for Griffin-Spalding County

 What we know:

-The city issued a "Do Not Consume" water advisory after a fuel spill near Hartsfield-Jackson Atlanta International Airport reached the Flint River, potentially threatening the local water supply.
+The city issued a "Do Not Consume" water advisory early Friday evening after a fuel spill near Hartsfield-Jackson Atlanta International Airport reached the Flint River, potentially threatening the local water supply.

-Residents are advised not to drink, cook with, or brush their teeth using tap water until further notice.
-Authorities warned that boiling the water will not make it safe for consumption and that bottled water should be used instead.
+Earlier in the day, residents were advised not to drink, cook with, or brush their teeth using tap water.
+Authorities had warned that boiling the water would not make it safe

 The city was notified earlier Friday of the spill.
 While initial reports indicated the fuel had not reached the area of Griffin’s water intakes, the city shut down all Flint River intakes "out of an abundance of caution."